Clarity sees the polish. And still chooses to plant.

 wasn’t obvious.

-From afar or behind, a bird calls
+From behind, a bird calls

 Somewhere, a bell —

-its sound small as a drifting seed.
+sound small as a drifting seed

 folds around me like a cloth,